-Let’s start by listing things that you should consider before you make your decision:
+Let’s start by breaking down specific questions to consider before making your decision:

 How much foot traffic do you have going through your home on a daily basis?

 This question helps you figure out what kind of durability you need.
 High foot traffic includes those with multiple household members, whether that be children, grandparents, or large furry family members.
 Lighter traffic usually means less active homes with few houseguests or pets.
 Both hardwood and laminate will hold up against all these, the difference mainly lies in the amount of traffic and cleanability/maintenance.
 These two flooring types are incredibly durable but make sure to go with a higher quality of either for high traffic homes.
 No matter what choice you make, maintenance is key.
 If you do not keep up with it, wear will begin to show rather quickly.
 This is true for any type of flooring.

 How long do you plan to live in your current home?